 A Brief MVC History Lesson

 In order to answer this question, we need to look back to the beginning of the millennium and understand how websites used to be designed.
 In the old days, previous to the proliferation of MVC frameworks, the web was a much simpler place.
 Many websites were primarily static or only interacted with the user in a simplistic way.
-Generally, these websites were implemented with the assistance of some sort of server-side scripting language such as asp or cgi.
+Generally, these websites were implemented with the assistance of some sort of server-side scripting languages such as asp or cgi.
 When a request for a page was made by the browser, it was the job of the server page to fetch data from a database, run some business logic and then combine the result with HTML to produce output that the browser could understand.

 What is MVC Website Architecture?